L-C-game/Portfolio-2021-Demo-2D-Platformer/README.md

 ## Functionality

 The game makes use of Object Oriented design principles, including; classes and inheritance, the state design pattern, and the singleton design pattern.

 In order to represent a variety of game objects with vastly differing functionality a class based system was devised.

 Each of the object's within the game inherit from the base Game Object class.

-This class contains variables and methods that are relevant to all Game Object's such as position, half size (half the full object dimensions), and collision checking and resolution.
+This class contains variables and methods that are relevant to all Game Objects such as position, half size (half the full object dimensions), and collision checking and resolution.

 The Game Object class also stores virtual methods for drawing and updating the object's, these are overridden in the relevant child classes.

 ### State Pattern

-The state pattern was used to represent the Player's FSM, this
+The State Pattern was used to create the Player's FSM.
+This pattern uses Object Oriented principles, instead of using an enum and switch statements, and each of the separate states are represented as a class.

 #### Meyer's singleton

+Each of the state classes were created as singleton’s, specifically Meyer’s singleton.
+This was to ensure that there was only a single instance of each state at a time.
+The singleton pattern was used to ensure that only a single instance of each state existed at once, as the player should only be in a single state at a time, this helps control access to the states.
+Singleton’s also provide global access to the single instance, however unlike static classes you are able to perform creation logic.

 ### Data Oriented design